 Fold strap in middle to form "loop".
 If you wish to add a clip to your strap, thread it on to loop now.
 A clip can be a great addition so you can hang your wet bag from your stroller.
 In this instance, I left the clip off because since I discovered the Mommy Hook, I have just looped my wet bags onto the big hook on my stroller instead.
 If you haven't heard of the Mommy Hook, I highly recommend it!

-Now, sew around 2 sides of the cotton bag with a 1/2" seam allowance.
+Now, stitch the two non-loop sides of the cotton bag with a 1/2" seam allowance.

 Turn your wetbag through the opening.
 Now is when you will be glad you unzipped the zipper before you sewed the bag together!